 The horse must be at least 14 hands high, standing barefoot, at five years of age.

-A horse is required to be DNA tested for certain genetic disorders, and mares and stallion are required to have DNA Typingon file with AGI.
+A horse is required to be DNA tested for certain genetic disorders, and mares and stallion are required to have a DNA Profile (ISAG+) on file with AGI.
 For further information on genetic testing and/or requirements, see Genetic Testing under Registration.